CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_web_with_python.md

 #### What is a callback function?
 Tell some examples of its usage.

-    A callbach is function is to be executed after another function has finished executing - this is where it gets the name from.
+    A callbach is function that will be executed after another function has finished executing - this is where it gets the name from.
     More complexly put: In JavaSricpt, functions are objects and because of this, functions can take functions as arguments, and can be returned by other functions.